Clex1o1/alexander/content/blog/2024-03-01-scripting-with-zx.md

 #!/usr/bin/env zx
 ```

 The first line, like in Bash or zsh scripts, specifies the shell environment.
-However, ZX doesn't need to be installed globally; it can be added directly as a package:
+However, [ZX](https://google.github.io/zx/) doesn't need to be installed globally; it can be added directly as a package:

 ```bash
 npm install zx
 ```

-For completeness, I mention that the script needs to be made executable:
+Finally you need to make the Script executable.

 ```bash
 chmod +x ./build.mjs